fetchai/docs-archived/docs/aea/index.md

+## Software to work for you

+Do you want to create software to work for you and enrich your life?

+Autonomous Economic Agents -  or AEAs - work continously for your benefit without you having to do anything more than write them and start them up.

+AEAs are able to act independent of your constant input and to autonomously develop new capabilities.
+Their goal is to create economic gain for you, their owner.

+AEAs have a wide range of application areas.
+Check out the demo section for examples.

+Bridging Web 2.0 to Web 3.0, AEAs are the future, now.

+## More specifically

-The AEA framework is an ecosystem for autonomous economic agent (AEA) development.
+The AEA framework provides the tools for creating autonomous economic agents.

-It equips developers with a quick and efficient set of tools for building autonomous economic agents.
+It is a Python-based development suite which equips you with an efficient and easy to understand set of tools for building autonomous economic agents.

 The framework is super modular, easily extensible, and highly composable.
-It is ideal for reinforcement learning scenarios.

-The AEA framework is similar to many popular web frameworks.
+The AEA framework attempts to make agent development as straightforward as web development using popular web frameworks.

-## Our vision

-The AEA framework has two focused commercial roles.

-### Open source company

-We are creating infrastructure for external to use to build their own solutions.

-AEA users are:

-* Data scientists.
-* Machine learning experts.
-* Engineers.
-* Economists.
-* Web developers.

-### Platform for start ups

-By operating as a platform for start ups, we envisage the AEA framework to be in a continuous growth pattern.

-With start up grants, similar to those Ethereum offers, we will kick start solutions while testing product-problem fit and identifying our user base.

-Both successes and failures allow us to conceive new hypotheses and so offer enhanced business opportunities.

-## Agents

-An autonomous economic agent (AEA) is an intelligent agent whose goal is generating economic value for its owner.

-The AEA super power is the ability to autonomously acquire new skills.

-AEAs achieve their goals with the help of the OEF and the Fetch.AI Ledger.
+AEAs achieve their goals with the help of the Fetch.ai OEF - a search and discovery platform for agents - and the Fetch.ai blockchain.
 Third party systems, such as Ethereum, may also allow AEA integration.

 !!!
 Note
-	Work in progress.
+	This developer documentation is a work in progress.
+If you spot any errors please open an issue [here](https://github.com/fetchai/agents-aea).

 <br />